This article is intended to provide an architect-level view of Google’s cloud-computing services - the Google Cloud Platform (GCP).

 - Global permissions (actually associated with the folders)

-A GCP project is always a direct child of a GCP account - projects are never nested.
+A GCP project is always a direct child of a GCP account - projects are never nested (though folders can be used to create a “navigation structure” that makes it appear as if projects belong to folders).
 A project holds multiple resources such as:

 - An optional reference to a “billing account”